peytonbrsmith/my_personal_site/content/en/resume.md

 * Providing ad Hoc advice and assistance during student projects.
 * Reviewing work submitted by students and conducting mock interviews.
 * Leading meetings and presentations over various school concepts and curriculum topics.
-* Providing and maintaining a calendar of schedulable time for students to request group or one-one tutoring sessions.
+* Providing and maintaining a calendar of schedulable time for students to request group or one-on-one tutoring sessions.
 * Attending bi-weekly meetings regarding success of students and thoughts from tutors and staff.

 ## Education & Activities